MingChen0919/gtgdocker/README.md

 Open your browser and enter: http://127.0.0.1.

-## Launch a Galaxy instance to test the tool
+## Launch a Galaxy instance for tool testing

 We can use this [docker image](https://github.com/bgruening/docker-galaxy-stable) to launch a Galaxy instance for interactively testing our tool.
 We are going to map the Galaxy